decoy-school/coronavirus-timetables/README.md

 To do:

-- work out how to pull all existing data from spreadsheet
+- ~~work out how to pull all existing data from spreadsheet~~
-- decide how to parse and display data - by day?
+- ~~decide how to parse and display data - by day?~~
+- look at bug were updates are appended to an array rather than re-writing it
+- deploy to netlify
 - styling (BASIC!)
 - loading/async states (BASIC!)
 - think about workflow for adding upcoming weeks